SemBeacon/openhps/README.md

 ```

 ## Contributors
-The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Interoperable and Discoverable Indoor Positioning Systems* under the supervision of Prof. Dr. Beat Signer.
+The framework is open source and is mainly developed by Dr. Maxim Van de Wynckel as part of his research towards *Interoperable and Discoverable Indoor Positioning Systems* under the supervision of Prof. Dr. Beat Signer.

 ## Contributing
 Use of OpenHPS, SemBeacon, contributions and feedback is highly appreciated.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.